 Responsibility for personal data processed in whistleblowing systems

-Through a new provision in the Data Inspection Board Statute Book it is now possible for companies to process personal data in whistleblowing systems without having to apply for a special permission from the Data Inspection Board.
+Through a new provision in The Data Protection Authority Statute Book it is now possible for companies to process personal data in whistleblowing systems without having to apply for a special permission from The Data Protection Authority.

 However, the same substantial conditions as before are applicable to such systems.
 Companies that wish to create so-called whistleblowing systems, where information about legal offences may occur, must comply with the provisions of the Personal Data Act (PDA), and the specific prerequisites described in the new regulation.